Nonadiabatic contributions to Bragg-regime dynamics in atomic Kapitza-Dirac scattering: conclusions

 \section{conclusions}

-Figure \ref{comparison} clearly indicates that unless the field strength is very low, the values for the final-state amplitudes predicted by the Rosen-Zener solutions will be wrong.
-However, this can be useful in that one can design an experiment in which the dimensionless field amplitudes are small and the detuning large enough that the quasi-analytic 2-state solutions are physical, that is they properly predict the outgoing resonant state populations.
-If one needs to work in a regime of large field amplitude, one can use Eq. (\ref{ordern}) to insure that enough off-resonant states are included in the calculation to find physical solutions.
+Figure \ref{comparison} clearly indicates that, unless the field strength is very low, the values for the final-state amplitudes predicted by the Rosen-Zener solutions will be incorrect.
+However, this can be useful in that one can design an experiment in which the dimensionless field amplitudes are small and the detuning is large enough that the quasianalytic two-state solutions are physical; that is, they properly predict the outgoing resonant state populations.
+If one needs to work in a regime of larger field amplitude, one can use Eq. (\ref{ordern}) to ensure that enough off-resonant states are included in the calculation to find physical solutions.
+Practically, it is more reasonable to utilize Eq. (\ref{extended}) starting with four states and increasing pairwise until the solution is stable.
+In contrast, if one wanted instead explicitly to probe the relevance of higher-order nonresonant states, one could design an experiment in the Bragg regime with $\beta$ of 1 MHz and $\delta$, the recoil frequency, of 100 kHz, as would be reasonable for a Bose-Einstein condensate.
+Here the phase of Pendell\"osung in the populated states would be noticeably different from the two-state Rosen-Zener solution and four-state approximations, well within the measurement capabilities of modern experiments.

+The essential point of this paper is to make clear that the approximations presuming negligible contributions from the intermediate states are not reliable.
+The failure is not in the method of approximation, but in the underlying assumption that one need consider only the pair of resonant states and the first pair of non-resonant states for precise determination of the phase and the frequency of the deflected atoms as a function of field strength.

+What we propose is for the physicist performing an experiment which utilizes spatial quantization from the KDE to progressively include off-resonant intermediate states in the calculation of the final resonant state populations until the Pendell\"osung curve becomes stable.
+Not shown in this manuscript are calculations for a variety of pulse envelopes and a range of recoil frequencies, as the broad conclusions are the same; i.e., the final-state probabilities plotted against field strength become stable as more off-resonant intermediate states are added pairwise to the coupled differential equations numerically solved.
+Note as well, the Pendell\"{o}sung may seem sinusoidal at first glance, but careful inspection of the plots shows the period to vary with field strength.

-In the decades that have passed since Pritchard's \cite{pritchard} pioneering experiments, momenta transfers as high as $102\hbar k$ have been achieved by Kasevich, et. al. \cite{kasevich}.
-High resolution interferometry based on Bragg diffraction is being carried out by groups such as Muller, et. al. \cite{muller} in which a greater knowledge of the final-state populations of the atom beam is critical.
-Work by Leeuwen, et. al. \cite{leeuwen}, in large angle Bragg interferometers shows the utility of spatial quantization in the slow atomic beam physics where again, precise knowledge of the calculation of the resulting Pendell\"osung is critical to understanding system dynamics.
+In the decades that have passed since the pioneering experiments of atomic Kapitza-Dirac effect Bragg scattering, momenta transfers as high as $102\hbar k$ have been achieved by Kasevich, \textit{et al.} \cite{kasevich}.
+High-resolution interferometry based on Bragg diffraction is being carried out by groups such as Muller, \textit{et al.} \cite{muller} and Gerlich, \textit{et al.} \cite{nature} as well as work by Leeuwen, \textit{et al.} \cite{leeuwen}, where precise knowledge of the calculation of the resulting Pendell\"osung is critical to understanding system dynamics.